Mount Taranaki: National park

 In 1881, a circular area with a radius of six miles (9.6 km) from the summit was protected as a forest reserve.
 Areas encompassing the older volcanic remnants of Pouākai and Kaitake were later added to the reserve and in 1900 all this land was designated as Egmont National Park, the second national park in New Zealand.
 There are parts of the national park where old-growth forests are found.
 With intensively-farmed dairy pasture right up to the park boundary, the change in vegetation is sharply delineated as a circular shape in satellite images.

+Egmont National Park was officially renamed to Te Papa-Kura-o-Taranaki on 1 April 2025.